 The Risks of Paying a Ransom

-To avoid encouraging cybercriminals to launch cyber attacks, the FBI does not recommend ransomware bounties be paid.
+To avoid encouraging cybercriminals to launch cyber attacks, the FBI does not recommend paying ransomware bounties.
 In addition, their website notes that in many cases, data assets are not released even after the ransom is paid.
-Instead, they advise organizations to prepare before they're targeted with solid prevention and business continuity planning.
+Instead, they advise organizations to prepare with solid prevention and business continuity planning before they're targeted.

 For many organizations, facing a ransomware attack is inevitable.
-Here's how to prepare and protect your data now and prevent ransomware attacks.
+Here are a few ways to prepare and protect your data from ransomware attacks.

 How to Prevent Ransomware Attacks